seedstack/website/content/docs/business/manual/repositories.md

 * A qualifier annotation class name (like {{< java "org.seedstack.business.util.inmemory.InMemory" "@" >}}),
 * Or an arbitrary string which will be used as the parameter of the {{< java "javax.inject.Named" "@" >}} qualifier.

-An empty value means that not default repository will be set.
 {{% /callout %}}

 # Example